 If you look around your home, you probably have plenty of items in your closet or junk drawer that you don’t use anymore.
 These items, like clothes, electronics, and books, are often of some value and can easily be sold online (you don’t even have to worry about shipping costs!).

 Closets aren’t the only place you can discover extra cash just lying around the house.
-Your junk drawer probably contains valuable electronics that you can sell on sites like Gazelle.
-They’ll send you an instant quote for your item and pay you to ship it to them – even damaged electronics and smartphones with cracked screen may be worth something.
+Your junk drawer probably contains valuable electronics that you can sell on sites like eBay or Facebook Marketplace.

 Decluttering will never feel as good as it does when you make extra money while doing it.